maskSnorkelFins/listCompare/readme.txt

 Planned Changes
+- add sensitivity adjustment
 - switch to regex to remove special characters
-- switch from parallel lists to multidimensional arrays
-- add sensitivity adjustment
 - change list names to list1, list2
-- add list2 local storage save
 - add "click to confirm" for close matches